ales27pm/monGARS_expo/SCHEME_FIX_READY.md

     boost-boost_privacy
     ComputableLayout          ← Was detecting this
     ...
-    offLLMAppStoreFixer       ← Should detect this!
+    MonGARS       ← Should detect this!
-    Pods-offLLMAppStoreFixer
+    Pods-MonGARS
     ...
 ```

 The new logic will:
-1. Search for exact match: `offLLMAppStoreFixer` ✅ FOUND
+1. Search for exact match: `MonGARS` ✅ FOUND
 2. Use that scheme
 3. Build succeeds